Meritorious Autonomous University of Puebla: Organization

 The institution's motto is: "Pensar bien para vivir mejor" (Spanish for "To think well, so as to live better").

-Its logo features a phoenix bird in a shield.
-On the top of the shield, the Greek goddess of knowledge, Athena, is located.

-The use of the word autonomous means that, as a public university, it receives funds from the government.
-However, the university is free to arm and to change the programs in the university considers it necessary.
+Its logo features a phoenix on a shield.
+Above the shield is the Greek goddess of knowledge, Athena.
+As a public institution, the university receives government funding, but the use of the word autonomous means that it is free to change its programs as it sees fit.
 As a macrouniversity, 34% of the students in higher level in Puebla attend the BUAP.

 Athletics

 The sport teams of the university are named the Lobos (Wolves) BUAP.
 There are several sport facilities through the state for the students to take part in.
 The BUAP takes part in different competitions with representative teams in them.

-The Lobos de la BUAP soccer team is currently affiliated with the university, and features some students from Puebla's public university.
-They currently play in the Liga de Balompié Mexicano.
+The Lobos de la BUAP soccer team was affiliated with the university and featured some of its students.
+They played in the Liga de Balompié Mexicano.